tanelxen/rtcw-mds-viewer/README.md

 ![screenshot](https://github.com/tanelxen/rtcw-mds-viewer/blob/master/screenshots/screenshot1.png)

 ## HOW TO USE
 It works only with extracted assets.
-Just select folder in player dir.
+Just select folder in players dir.
 Then select skin.

 ## TODO
 - [ ] on GPU skinning